PTAB

 Core Argument for this Ground:

-Additional Grounds: Petitioner asserted additional obviousness challenges for claims 1-12 based on combinations including the ’587 publication (WO 97/35587).
-The petition argued the ’587 publication contained disclosure almost identical to the ’679 patent and was thus substitutable in the primary invalidity arguments.
+Additional Grounds: Petitioner asserted additional obviousness challenges based on the ’587 publication (WO 97/35587) in combination with WO ’269 and Bighley.
+These grounds mirrored the arguments in Grounds 1 and 2, as Petitioner contended the ’587 publication contained disclosure almost identical to that of the ’679 patent.

 4. Relief Requested